Paul has four paternal and three maternal aunts. Two maternal aunts are still living in Wisconsin.

 Aunt Donna and Joe were living just outside of Marshfield and running a bar in the small village of Hewitt.
-As I entered it in the evening, Donna and Joe were tending bar.
-After sitting down for a beer, I met Aunt Sissy's husband Lavern and cousin Darryl.
+As I entered it in the evening, Donna and Joe were tending the bar.
+After sitting down for a beer, I met Aunt Sissy's husband Lavern, and cousin Darryl.
 Darryl and I had a good time that night on his motorcycle.

 I saw Aunt Donna again in September 1967 after I finished Navy basic training.
 The only thing I remember about the visit is taking young cousins Stevie and Joey on the Ferris wheel at the Wood County Fair in Marshfield.